Bluebird Nest Box Program

 Eastern bluebirds are small, colorful birds admired for their natural beauty.
 Males display vibrant blue feathers with orange-brown chests, while females have softer gray-blue hues.
 Found throughout eastern North America, including Michigan, they inhabit open areas like grasslands and meadows, nesting in tree cavities, wooden fences, or birdhouses.
 These birds perch on wires and posts near their nests.
 Eastern bluebirds forage for insects such as caterpillars, beetles, and spiders, but switch to fruit and berries in winter.
 They face predators like cats, snakes, and raccoons, and compete for nesting space with non-native species like House Sparrows and European Starlings.
 Known for their low-toned, warbling songs and soft whistle-like calls, their vocalizations play a key role in breeding and communication.

-These bluebird boxes have been strategically placed near local schools, adjacent to prime bluebird habitat, providing a safe and supportive environment for the birds to flourish in areas previously impacted by development.
+several bluebird boxes have been strategically placed near local schools, adjacent to prime bluebird habitat, providing a safe and supportive environment for the birds to flourish in areas previously impacted by development.

 Students are taught about how to maintain the next boxes for the spring as well as how the bluebirds locate proper nesting areas to raise their chicks.